Likica/my-budget-tracker/README.md

 ### You should add your idb.js file to the public/js/ directory of your application.

-You should add your service worker to the root of the public/ directory of your application.
+### You should add your service worker to the root of the public/ directory of your application.
-Once you’ve updated the existing budget tracker, it should provide the following functionality:
+### Once you’ve updated the existing budget tracker, it should provide the following functionality:

-The ability to enter deposits offline.
+- The ability to enter deposits offline.

-The ability to enter expenses offline.
+- The ability to enter expenses offline.

-Offline entries should be added to the tracker when the application is brought back online.
+- Offline entries should be added to the tracker when the application is brought back online.

 #### Web Manifest

-Because this will be a mobile-first application, you’ll also need to add a web manifest to your application with the app’s metadata, to let users’ devices know what they’re installing and how the app should look on the home screen.
+Because this will be a mobile-first application, you’ll also need to add a **web manifest** to your application with the app’s metadata, to let users’ devices know what they’re installing and how the app should look on the home screen.

-This manifest.json file for this project will contain the following properties:
+**This manifest.json file for this project will contain the following properties:**

-name
+*name*

-short_name
+*short_name*

-icons
+*icons*

-theme_color
+*theme_color*

-background_color
+*background_color*

-start_url
+*start_url*

-display
+*display*

 ## IMPORTANT
-In the module project, you used webpack to create the manifest.json file.
-For this application, you’ll need to create it manually and add it to the root of the public/ directory of your application.
+In the module project, you used webpack to **create the manifest.json file**.
+For this application, you’ll need to create it **manually** and **add it to the root of the public/ directory** of your application.
 You can also review Module 19: Progressive Web Applications (PWA), Lesson 5: Convert the App to a PWA as a refresher on web manifests.
-Deployment to Heroku Using MongoDB Atlas
+### Deployment to Heroku Using MongoDB Atlas

-Finally, the budget tracker has a server and uses MongoDB as its database, so you’ll need to deploy this application to Heroku using MongoDB Atlas.
+Finally, the budget tracker has a server and *uses MongoDB as its database*, so you’ll *need to deploy this application to Heroku using MongoDB Atlas*.
 To review this process, look at Module 18: NoSQL, Lesson 5: Add Mongoose Validation, specifically 18.5.5: Deploy to Heroku.

 ## Technical Acceptance Criteria: 40%

 Satisfies all of the preceding acceptance criteria plus the following:

-Application must include a service worker.
+Application must include a **service worker**.

-Application must include a web manifest.
+Application must include a **web manifest**.

-Application must use IndexedDB for offline functionality.
+Application must use **IndexedDB for offline functionality**.

-Application must be deployed to Heroku.
+Application must be **deployed to Heroku**.